Aircloak/TrainingMaterial/slides-server/content/admin.md

 --

 #### Choosing a user id
-## Hierarchies tradeof
+## Hierarchies tradeoff

 Choosing the top-level hierarchy is generally ideal.
-In practise this hierarchy might be sparcely populated.
+In practice this hierarchy might be sparsely populated.
 Aircloak filters out data where the user-id is empty.

-It's a tradeof between which tables can be made available and how much of the data in the exposed tables is available for analysis.
+It's a tradeoff between which tables can be made available and how much of the data in the exposed tables is available for analysis.

 --

 #### Choosing a user id
 ## Multiple entity classes

-The dataset might contain different classes of entities that should be protected.
+The data set might contain different classes of entities that should be protected.
 For example vendors vs clients.
 Aircloak is designed to protect one type of entity.

 __OK IFF__: the tables do not overlap or contain data about more than one entity class